tetrapod00/godot-docs/tutorials/2d/using_tilemaps.rst

    Creating a new pattern from a selection in the TileMap editor

-To use an existing pattern, click its image in the **Patterns** tab, switch to any painting mode, then left-click somewhere in the 2D editor:
+To use an existing pattern, click its image in the :tab:`Patterns` tab, switch to any painting mode, then left-click somewhere in the 2D editor:

 .. figure:: img/using_tilemaps_use_pattern.webp